remcohofmans/IMUSpinalMapping/Code/IMUSensors/readme.md

 ### Calibration Data

 For each sensor unit, the system stores:
-- Accelerometer offsets and scale factors
+- Accelerometer offsets and scale factors (if smaller than 1 is stretched and should be compressed, if bigger than 1, axis is compressed and should be stretched)
 - Gyroscope offsets and scale factors
 - Magnetometer hard iron offsets and soft iron transformation matrix
 - Temperature reference and temperature coefficients